 E. “Policy data” means a display or schedule of numerical values, both guaranteed and nonguaranteed for each policy year or a series of designated policy years of the following information: illustrated annual, other periodic, and terminal dividends; premiums; death benefits; cash surrender values and endowment benefits.

-F. “Policy summary” means a written statement describing the elements of the policy, including, but not limited to and an
+F. “Policy Overview” means a brief summary of the policy prepared in accordance with this regulation and an example may be found in Appendix A.

+G. “Guaranteed Premium and Benefit Patterns Summary” is a separate document that accompanies the Policy Overview where the insurer has identified the policy as one that will not be marketed with an illustration.

-G. “Preneed funeral contract or prearrangement” means an agreement by or for an individual before that individual’s death relating to the purchase or provision of specific funeral or cemetery merchandise or services.
+H. “Preneed funeral contract or prearrangement” means an agreement by or for an individual before that individual’s death relating to the purchase or provision of specific funeral or cemetery merchandise or services.

 Section 5.
 Duties of Insurers